MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/notification-subscriptions-mailbox-events-and-ews-in-exchange.md

 After the subscription is created, the way in which the actual events are sent to the client depends on the subscription type.

 For streaming notifications, a streaming subscription connection must be created, and then the subscription is added to the connection.
-You can read more about this process in [How to: Stream notifications about mailbox events by using EWS in Exchange](how-to-stream-notifications-about-mailbox-events-by-using-ews-in-exchange.md).
+You can read more about this process in [Stream notifications about mailbox events by using EWS in Exchange](how-to-stream-notifications-about-mailbox-events-by-using-ews-in-exchange.md).

 For pull notifications, the subscription object was initialized when the subscription was created, so you just have to call the **GetEvent** method or operation to retrieve the events from the server.
-You can read more about this in [How to: Pull notifications about mailbox events by using EWS in Exchange](how-to-pull-notifications-about-mailbox-events-by-using-ews-in-exchange.md).
+You can read more about this in [Pull notifications about mailbox events by using EWS in Exchange](how-to-pull-notifications-about-mailbox-events-by-using-ews-in-exchange.md).

 The following table lists the operations and classes required to retrieve events.